krmboya/request-proxy/README.md

 # request-proxy
-Proxy's http get requests to other sites
+Proxy's http GET requests via nginx to other sites

-## Request

-Send a `GET` request with query parameter `url` set to the URL being retrieved
+Send a `GET` request with a header named `Upstream-URL`	whose value is the site a request is being proxied to.

-## Reponse

-A JSON object with the following attributes:

-`status` - the status code returned from the `url`

-`headers` - the headers returned by url

-`content` - body of the response returned from `url`
+Example using curl:

+`curl -H "Upstream-URL: http://www.nation.co.ke/latestrss.rss" my.proxy.site.com`

+Replace `my.proxy.site.com` with the URL of the proxy server.

+The initial plan was to implement the proxy using a python script running behind a web server, but decided to keep things simple and do it in the webserver itself